marorcas/morse-code-translator/README.md

 ## Features

-- Responsive User Interface
+- Responsive User Interface.
-- Can switch between translating from English to Morse and Morse to English - can either do this by using the drop down menu or clicking the "switch" button
+- Can switch between translating from English to Morse and Morse to English - can either do this by using the drop down menu or clicking the "switch" button.
-- Includes a "clear" button to clear the content in the input and translation fields
+- Includes a "clear" button to clear the content in the input and translation fields.

+## Usage

+Instructions and examples on how to use the project.

+## Roadmap

+Planned future features and improvements:
+- Sometimes there's a problem with the input field being automatically pre-populated with an empty string or space when the app is first launched...
+Not sure why that is but will have to look into it and fix that.